MyParcelCOM/docs/content/api/resources/Invitations.md

 Attribute | Description
 --------- | -----------
-code      | Needed to link the new user to the user who created the invite. email     | A valid email address, used to send an email with invitation link. name      | Name of the invited user. message   | Message to the invited user.
+code      | Needed to link the new user to the user who created the invite. email     | A valid email address, used to send an email with the invitation link. name      | Name of the invited user. message   | Message to the invited user.
 This will be included in the email body. status    | If the invite is pending or accepted.